 Post-Traumatic Stress Disorder

 Pain does not have to be rooted in something that is visible or tangible.
 Mental anguish can be equally devastating.
 PTSD is common among those who served in wars but the number of incidence among crash victims has already surpassed military figures.
 Lives can be turned upside down as fear tightens its grip.
 Simple things like being inside a car or going through a similar highway can suddenly take them back to the incident.
 Affected individuals may start avoiding triggers and prevent themselves from processing what they went through,but these could make the problem worse.
 Therapy and a good support system can help.

 Depression and Embarrassment

 A lot of survivors get depressed if they lost loved ones in the crash.
 They may have recurring feelings of guilt for surviving while their friends or family did not,even if another party is entirely to blame for what happened.
 They may become anxious about their future.
 Those who were disfigured with scarring may feel embarrassed and self-conscious.
 The formerly outgoing individuals may start isolating themselves by avoiding social contact due to fear of rejection.
-Instead,they should work with ago to court for a serious injury and get justice.
+Instead,they should work with a hurt in an auto wreck and get justice.